AimableHonorable/alx-system_engineering-devops/0x02-shell_redirections/README.md

 * Write command result in an external file
 * Duplicate last line
 * Delete only files of a specific type
+* Counting number of directories and subdirectories that are in a working directory